Will of the People (album)

 The album received generally positive reviews and became Muse's seventh consecutive number-one album in the UK.
 A world tour in support of the album, the Will of the People World Tour, began in April 2022 and concluded in November 2023.
-It was ranked as the #17 best guitar album of 2022 by Guitar World readers.
+It was ranked as the number 17 best guitar album of 2022 by Guitar World readers.

 Background and recording

 About the origins of the album, Matthew Bellamy related that Warner Records requested a greatest hits album from Muse.
 Instead, the band decided to make an album that was a "montage" of "all of those types of genres that we’ve touched on in the past" and would feel like "a greatest hits album – of new songs."
 Warner stated that the album spans multiple genres, describing "Will of the People" as a "glam rocker" and "Kill or Be Killed" as "industrial".

 Bellamy said the lyrics on the album were inspired by "the increasing uncertainty and instability in the world [...] as the Western empire and the natural world, which have cradled us for so long, are genuinely threatened.
 This album is a personal navigation through those fears and preparation for what comes next."

 The album was recorded at Bellamy's Red Room studio in Santa Monica, California, as well as at Black Lodge and Abbey Road Studios in London.